India removes U.S. Embassy security barriers in spat

 India has become a close trade and security partner of the United States over the past decade, but the two countries have not totally overcome a history of ties marked by distrust.

 “Everything that can be done will be done, I assure you.
-We take this thing very seriously,” India’s Foreign Minister Salman Khurshid told TV news network CNN-IBN.
+We take this thing very seriously,” Indian Foreign Minister Salman Khurshid told TV news network CNN-IBN.

 Indian TV networks said the other steps included checking the salaries paid by U.S. Embassy staff to domestic helpers and withdrawing consular identification cards and privileges such as access to airport lounges for some U.S. diplomats and families.